wouerner/blog/roteiro_serie.md

 definir tema e até onde vai a serie.
 definir texto video youtube
 Blog no wordpress and hive.blog
 link com github do projeto.
+Separar musicas